PennyLaneAI/pennylane/doc/introduction/mid_circuit_measurements.rst

 .. warning::

-    Dynamic circuits executed with shots should be differentiated with the finite-difference method.
+    Dynamic circuits executed with shots should be differentiated with the finite difference method.

 .. _tree_traversal: